YourDataStories/Documentation/03.API/02.JSON-API/02.Fetching-Data/03.Fetching-Relationships/docs.md

     category: docs
 ---

-A server MUST support fetching relationship data for every relationship URL provided as a self link as part of a relationship's links object.
+The server supports fetching relationship data for every relationship URL provided as a self link as part of a relationship's links object.

 For example, the following request fetches data about a trade activity's concerns: